 Discovery of previously unknown problems, or increased focus on a known problem, with an approved product may result in restrictions on its permissible uses, including withdrawal of the medicine from the market.
-Esketamine, the active pharmaceutical ingredient of Keyzilen\, is an isomer of Ketamine, and may be affected by the safety of the drugs related to them.
-Although Ketamine has been used successfully in patients for many years, newly observed toxicities or worsening of known toxicities, in pre-clinical studies of, or in patients receiving, Ketamine, or reconsideration of known toxicities of Ketamine in the setting of new indications, could result in increased regulatory scrutiny of Keyzilen\.
-For example, Ketamine is regulated by the Drug Enforcement Administration, or DEA, under the Controlled Substances Act as a Schedule III drug.
-DEA scheduling is a separate process that can delay when a drug may become available to patients beyond a New Drug Application, or NDA approval date, and the timing and outcome of such DEA process is uncertain.
-Although we have observed no abuse liability associated with Keyzilen\ to date, if Keyzilen\ were to be scheduled under the Controlled Substances Act, such scheduling could negatively impact the ability or willingness of physicians to prescribe Keyzilen\ and our ability to commercialize it.
+Esketamine and betahistine, the active pharmaceutical ingredients, or APIs, of Keyzilen[®] and AM-125, may be affected by the safety of the drugs related to them.
+Although both APIs have been used successfully in patients for many years, newly observed toxicities or worsening of known toxicities, in pre-clinical studies of, or in patients receiving, Esketamine, the racemate Ketamine or betahistine, or reconsideration of known toxicities of these APIs in the setting of new indications, could result in increased regulatory scrutiny of Keyzilen[®] or AM-125.
+For example, Ketamine is regulated by the Drug Enforcement Administration, or DEA, under the Controlled Substances Act, or CSA, as a Schedule III drug.
+DEA scheduling is a separate process that can delay when a drug may become available to patients beyond a NDA approval date, and the timing and outcome of such DEA process is uncertain.
+Although we have observed no abuse liability associated with Keyzilen[®] to date, if Keyzilen[®] were to be scheduled under the CSA, such scheduling could negatively impact the ability or willingness of physicians to prescribe Keyzilen[®] and our ability to commercialize it.